gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AIPService/AipService.md

 ### Azure Information Protection client support

-Some of the cmdlets listed below support features that are available only with the [Azure Information Protection classic client](/azure/information-protection/rms-client/aip-client), and not with the [unified labeling client](/azure/information-protection/rms-client/aip-clientv2).
+Some of the cmdlets listed below support features that are relevant only for the [Azure Information Protection classic client](/azure/information-protection/rms-client/aip-client), and not for the [unified labeling client](/azure/information-protection/rms-client/aip-clientv2).

 If no client is specified, the cmdlet or parameter is supported for both clients.

 Not sure of the differences between these two clients?
 See this [FAQ](/azure/information-protection/faqs#whats-the-difference-between-the-azure-information-protection-client-and-the-azure-information-protection-unified-labeling-client).